Tino Nuñez: Playing career

-Nuñez was drafted by Real Salt Lake in the 2nd Round (17th Overall) of the 2008 MLS Supplemental Draft.
+Nuñez was drafted by Real Salt Lake in the 2nd round (17th overall) of the 2008 MLS Supplemental Draft.

 His first action with the RSL first team came in the Lamar Hunt U.S. Open Cup against the San Jose Earthquakes on April 30, 2008.
 He came in as a 75th-minute substitute and assisted on the final goal of the game scored by Andy Williams.

 Nuñez's first Major League Soccer appearance came on May 31, 2008, again against the San Jose Earthquakes.
 This time he was an 85th-minute substitute.
 His first MLS goal was a game-winner which came on 21 June 2008 against New England Revolution in the 60th minute.
 Nuñez finished his rookie season with 9 league appearances (2 starts) and 1 goal.
 He also scored 5 goals in Reserve League play.

 The following season, Nuñez found playing time more difficult to come by, making just three appearances during RSL's 2009 MLS Cup-winning campaign.
 Real Salt Lake waived Nuñez in March 2010.

 In April 2010, Nuñez signed with USSF D-2 Pro League club Rochester Rhinos for the 2010 season.
 He played with the Rhinos for one season.

 NSC Minnesota Stars of the North American Soccer League signed Nuñez on March 22, 2011.
 He was released by the club on November 29, 2011.

 Tino spent the 2012-13 Winter season with the Baltimore Blast of the MISL.

 In October 2013, Tino signed with the Ontario Fury of the Professional Arena Soccer League.
 In his first year, Nunez appeared in 11 games and scored 22 goals with 6 assists.
 In his second year, Nunez appeared in 12 games and scored 12 goals with 15 assists.
 In his third year, Nunez appeared in 14 games and scored 12 goals with 8 assists.
 In his fourth year, Nunez appeared in 14 games and scored 9 goals with 5 assists.

 Coaching career

-Nunez returned to his high school alma mater in 2010 and is head coach of Millikan's girls soccer team.
-Under his guidance, the Rams have transformed from an also-ran to a winning program, with back-to-back Moore League titles in the 2018–19 and 2019–2020 seasons.
+Nuñez returned to his high school alma mater in 2010 and served as varsity head coach and program director of Millikan HS girls soccer.
+Under his guidance, the Rams have transformed from an also-ran to a winning program, with Moore League titles in 2018-2019, 2019-2020, 2020-2021, 2022-2023, and 2023-2024.
 Previously, Millikan Girls Soccer had not won the Moore League since 1991 nor successive titles since 1984-85 and 1985-86.
-When he took over the reins in 2013, he told the Long Beach Press-Telegram: “I don't want us to just compete anymore.
+When he took over in 2013, he told the Long Beach Press-Telegram: “I don't want us to just compete anymore.
 I feel Millikan can compete.
 Now it's about winning...
 I feel we have a chance of taking [the Moore League Title].
 That's what we want the girls to believe."